lowRISC/opentitan/doc/getting_started/setup_fpga.md

 ```

 By default, the bitstream is built with a version of the boot ROM used for testing (called the _test ROM_; pulled from `sw/device/lib/testing/test_rom`).
-There is also a version of the boot ROM used in production (called the _mask ROM_; pulled from `sw/device/silicon_creator/mask_rom`).
+There is also a version of the boot ROM used in production (called the _ROM_; pulled from `sw/device/silicon_creator/rom`).
 This can be spliced into the bitstream to overwrite the testing boot ROM as described in the [FPGA Reference Manual]({{< relref "ref_manual_fpga.md#boot-rom-development" >}}).
-However, if you do not want to do the splicing yourself, both versions of the bitstream are available in the download as `*.bit.orig` and `*.bit.splice` (containing the test ROM and the mask ROM respectively).
+However, if you do not want to do the splicing yourself, both versions of the bitstream are available in the download as `*.bit.orig` and `*.bit.splice` (containing the test ROM and the ROM respectively).
 The metadata for the latest bitstream (the approximate creation time and the associated commit hash) is also available as a text file and can be [downloaded separately](https://storage.googleapis.com/opentitan-bitstreams/master/latest/latest.txt).

 ### Build an FPGA bitstream